MAPSIM-co/Mapsim_Device_Settings_And_Installation_For_Windows/README.md

            "Hi your_username!
 You've successfully authenticated, but GitHub does not provide shell access.
             This means your SSH key is correctly added and you can now interact with GitHub repositories without needing to enter a password each time."

-successful . . . 🔥
+successfully . . . 🔥

 ---